Aryaman-Sharma-117/Atlan-Frontend/README.md

 ### 2. Favourite Models Wall

 - **Description**: Favourite models, which receive more attention or have special significance, are showcased separately.
-- **Implementation**: A dedicated wall displays these Favourite models, explaining why they are highlighted (e.g., high views, user favorites).
+- **Implementation**: A dedicated wall displays these Favourite models based on choice of user.
 - **Implementation Guidance**: The determination of featured models can be done by users.

 ### 3. Model Details Page